In this guide, I want to show you 18 easy ways to smash your English speaking!

 Now take that big book of English words and try to join words together.

-A good technique is to go through a list of nouns and try to find verbs that can be used in conjunction with them.
+A great technique is to go through a list of nouns and try to find verbs you can use with them.

-Now let’s find verbs that can be used in conjunction with bicycle.
+Now let’s find verbs we can use with bicycle.

 We might have: